 π = 3.141592653589793...

-Radius, parameter a, length and perimeter have a one-dimensional unit (e.g. meter), the area has this unit squared (e.g. square meter).
-The number of revolutions is dimensionless.
+Radius, parameter a, length, perimeter and diameter have a one-dimensional unit (e.g. meter), the area has this unit squared (e.g. square meter).
+The number of turnings is dimensionless.
 The unit of the curvature is 1 / length unit.